 "I have the confidence to compete on any level in business management."

 After her children were grown, Debra Stewart of Laura, OH felt confident that she could finally finish her education.
 She started out in life as an orphan on an Indian reservation, and life had presented her with many challenges.
 She worked very hard to earn an education, but it often took second place to her job and her family.
-Now in her fifties, she was ready at last to complete her Bachelor's degree.
+In her fifties, she was ready at last to complete her Bachelor's degree.

 Then, life dealt her a whole new challenge.
 "My husband was diagnosed with heart problems and dementia," Debra explains.
 "I wasn’t sure that I could manage the added responsibility and expense of going to school.
 I knew I could not attend a traditional learning environment because I did not want to spend too much time away from my husband - I had become his caregiver."

-Once at Ashford, Debra went above and beyond and excelled as a student, and it shows in the results she has produced.
+Once at Ashford, Debra went above and beyond and excelled as a student, and it shows in the results she produced.
 After she earned her Master of Business Administration, she says, “I was promoted in my job.
 I have the confidence to compete on any level in business management."
 As the Director of Wellness of St Leonard Senior Living Community, she has been able to facilitate a groundbreaking new community wellness initiative for her employer.

 Debra then went on to earn a second Master’s degree from Ashford – the Master of Arts in Teaching and Learning with Technology – and in 2012, the Association of Private Sector Colleges and Universities (APSCU) awarded its highest graduate achievement honor to Debra: The Graduate Recognition for Excellence, Achievement, and Talent (GREAT) Award.